geoserver/geoserver-history/doc/user/source/tutorials/tomcat-jndi/tomcat-jndi.rst

 * at most 100 prepared statements in the pool
 * a validation query that double checks the connection is still alive before actually using it (this is not necessary if there is guarantee the connections will never drop, either due to the server forcefully closing them, or to network/maintenance issues).

-For more informations about the possible parameters and their values refer to the `DBCP documentation <http://commons.apache.org/dbcp/configuration.html>`_.
+For more information about the possible parameters and their values refer to the `DBCP documentation <http://commons.apache.org/dbcp/configuration.html>`_.

 GeoServer setup
 ---------------